Student work by Danny McMullen

 Alongside basic drawing skills, you will also need basic computer skills and a computer that meets the minimum specifications (see next question).

-Please note: Term 1 of this program is the exact same curriculum as the Introduction to Concept Art & Illustration Certificate.
+Please note: This program is a continuation of the Concept Art Essentials Certificate.
 So if you've already completed the introduction course, you may skip to term 2.

 This course gives you an excellent understanding of concept art & digital illustration fundamentals, and depending on your level of commitment, skills, and portfolio pieces, you may be ready to start applying for entry-level artist positions or freelance concept art or illustration opportunities.